The Hunting of the Snark: Summary

 Henry Holiday's illustration of the hunt.
 Note accompanying Hope (midground, with anchor) and Care (background, shrouded).

-After crossing the sea guided by the Bellman's map of the Ocean (a blank sheet of paper) the hunting party arrives in a strange land, and the Bellman tells them the five signs by which a snark (Note: Carroll did not give the word "snark" any meaning.
+After crossing the sea guided by the Bellman's map of the Ocean (a blank sheet of paper) the hunting party arrives in a strange land, and the Bellman tells them the five signs by which a Snark (Note: Carroll did not give the word "snark" any meaning.
+According to the Dictionaries of the Scots Language, the term has been used in 1584–1585.
+It is pejorative and the precise sense is unclear.
 The word "snarking" had been used in 1866 to describe a sound.
 The word "snarky" was used to mean "crotchety or snappish" in the early part of the 20th century, but that usage was later replaced by its current meaning of "sarcastic, impertinent or irreverent"; that adjective in turn has been back-formed to the noun "snark", meaning "an attitude or expression of mocking irreverence and sarcasm".) can be identified.
-The Bellman warns them that some snarks are highly dangerous boojums; on hearing this, the Baker faints.
+The Bellman warns them that some Snarks are highly dangerous boojums; on hearing this, the Baker faints.
 Once revived, the Baker recalls that his uncle warned him that if the Snark turns out to be a boojum, the hunter will "softly and suddenly vanish away, and never be met with again".
 The Baker confesses that this possibility terrifies him.